 - Questionnable policies (such as data sharing with third parties)

-Here are the VPNs that did not perform quite as well in testing:
+Here are the providers that did not perform quite as well in the VPN review: